AdactiveSAS/adsum-api-documentation/doc/api/09-Entities/Poi.md

 ## Model

-> TODO: talk about poi inheritance
+> TODO: talk about poi inheritance Poi is the base class and all the following are derived from it

 ### Poi <abstract>
 | Field           | Type   | Readonly            | Nullable            | Translatable        | Description |